 - Show remarkable concern for the welfare and happiness of patients.

 - Demonstrate a level of commitment to community service.

 To put is simply, they live the I am EIRMC values, even when they aren’t at the hospital.
 Our recipients this year are:

 Nicole is an incredibly compassionate, kind caregiver who has dedicated her life to helping others.
 Here are some of the phrases used to describe Nicole:

 - Outstanding leadership potential

-Nicole has dedicated the last 15 years to an organization called HOBY (Hugh O’Brian Youth).
+Nicole has dedicated the last 10 years of her life to an organization called HOBY (Hugh O’Brian Youth).
 The program develops high-schoolers into innovative, service-oriented leaders.

 Nicole serves on the national planning team for volunteers across the nation.
 It requires countless hours planning, arranging, scheduling, performing background checks, ensuring safety, planning programs, researching, collaborating, networking.